The Conscious Currency®

 It is also for financial planners and advisers who recognise that clients need something more than a well-constructed portfolio.

 And for organisations that understand financial stress arrives with their people every morning, in their decisions, their concentration, their relationships with colleagues and clients.
-The Conscious Currency gives employers a way to address it properly, not just acknowledge it.
+The Conscious Currency gives employers a way to address it, rather than a line for the wellbeing policy.

 Money shapes every life.
 Few of us have ever stopped to look at what it has shaped in ours.